 This command returns the Internet protocol on the local side of the network

-.
-The optional argument type
+object specified in id.
+The optional argument type specifies the

 type of the network object passed in argument 1.
 The following types